lawrenceekwo/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a directory in the cur working direc
+writing a command to list files of the cwd